-1. Introduction
+1 1.
+Introduction

-Grid computing involves many forms of management: many of its technologies are, or are related to, some form of systems management.
-Consequently, Grid computing has many overlaps with the management of IT systems in general.
-Some examples of these overlaps are job management, storage management, security management, etc. As Grid technologies are increasingly adopted on IT systems in general, the overlap will become bigger and the differences will probably blur.
+2 Grid computing involves many forms of management: many of its technologies are, or are related

+3 to, some form of systems management.
+Consequently, Grid computing has many overlaps with

+4 the management of IT systems in general.
+Some examples of these overlaps are job

+5 management, storage management, security management, etc. As Grid technologies are

+6 increasingly adopted on IT systems in general, the overlap will become bigger and the differences7 will probably blur.

-A second aspect of management in Grid computing is the management of the Grid itself.
-While it is possible to build a Grid with entities that are not manageable, that is simply not practical.
-For instance, any problem on the Grid would require the whole Grid to be reset, since no form of problem determination and fault recovery would be possible.
+8 A second aspect of management in Grid computing is the management of the Grid itself.
+While it problem determination and fault recovery would be possible.
 Also, adaptive functionality would be impossible, since it needs both monitoring and control.